casper-network/docs/source/docs/casper/concepts/index.md

 ### [Hash Types](./hash-types.md)

-Hashes are used everywhere in Casper for keys, addresses, packaging data nd more.
+Hashes are used throughout the Casper ecosystem for keys, addresses, packaging data and more.
 Find a description of these hash types [here](./hash-types.md).

 ### [Call Stacks](./callstack.md)